russell-n/apcommand/apcommand/documentation/user/atheros_command_line.rst

 AP Start Mode
 +++++++++++++

-This can be overridded by environmental variables.
+This can be overridden by environmental variables.
 For testing you will probably want *standard* -- the default is *dual* which will leave two VAPs up (one 2.4 GHz and one 5 GHz).

 .. csv-table::
    :header: Value, Meaning

-   standard , standard single AP start mode
-      rootap , WDS root AP for WDS modes repeater , WDS repeater station repeater-ind , WDS repeater station independent mode client , WDS "virtual wire" client
-       multi , Multiple BSSID with all encryption types dual , Dual concurrent automatically configure interface stafwd , Station mode with address forwarding enabled
+   standard , standard single AP start mode rootap , WDS root AP for WDS modes repeater , WDS repeater station repeater-ind , WDS repeater station independent mode client , WDS "virtual wire" client multi , Multiple BSSID with all encryption types dual , Dual concurrent automatically configure interface stafwd , Station mode with address forwarding enabled

 Channel and Mode
 ++++++++++++++++